postmanlabs/postman-app-support/README.md

 We have compiled a quick set of [guidelines for reporting issues](#guidelines-for-reporting-issues).

 > **Account Specific Queries:**<br />
-> If you have any billing or account-specific queries, reach out to us at [help@postman.com](mailto:help@postman.com).
+> If you have any billing or account-specific queries, reach out to us by submitting a ticket on our [support page](https://www.postman.com/support/).

 We are also there as [@getpostman](https://www.twitter.com/getpostman) on Twitter.
 Feel free to drop in a line wherever it is easiest for you.
 Twitter would be the best place for you to stay updated with the latest news, features, and releases regarding Postman.